gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 ended up in, we can't say that the tutoring caused the differences.
 The other aspect of scope of inference concerns random sampling: If the data were obtained using a random sampling mechanism, then our inferences can be safely extended to the population that the sample was taken from.
-However, if we have non-random sample, our inference can only apply to the sample collected.
+However, if we have a non-random sample, our inference can only apply to the sample collected.
 In the previous example, the difference would be studying a random sample of students from the population of, say, Introductory Statistics students at a university vs